Concurrent Deterministic Skiplist and Other Data Structures: Experiments : Unbounded Lock-free Queues

 \section{Experiments : Unbounded Lock-free Queues}

 We compared the performance of Boost and TBB lock-free queues with our implementation.
 The queues were tested for different workloads consisting of $100m$ and $1b$ operations on integers.
 The workloads had approximately $50\%$ \emph{push} and \emph{pop} operations.
-We used queue arrays, i.e one queue per thread, for testing these workloads.
+We used a vector of queues, one per thread, for testing these workloads.
 We pinned threads to CPUs in the order of thread ids, e.g thread 0 was pinned to CPU0.
-A node has 8 NUMA nodes each consisting of 16 CPUs, i.e CPUs 0-15 belonged to NUMA node 0, 16-31 belong to NUMA node 1 and so on.
+An AMD Milan CPU node had 8 NUMA nodes each associated with 16 CPUs, i.e CPUs 0-15 belonged to NUMA node 0, 16-31 belong to NUMA node 1 and so on.
 During memory allocation, we used huge pages and the scalable memory allocator from TBB for allocating blocks.
-During a push operation, a thread would choose a random queue in its NUMA node and push an integer to its tail and during pop operations threads pop from local queues.
-All memory accesses by threads were limited to their NUMA nodes.
+Threads chose random queues within their NUMA regions for \emph{Push}es and their local queues for \emph{Pop}s.
+Therefore, all memory accesses were limited to their NUMA nodes.
 Our implementation showed strong scaling and performed better than the boost implementation for all workloads.
-The results from Boost queues are not presented here for brevity, because it did not show strong scaling with increasing thread counts.
-The block size was fixed at $10000$ integers for all experiments.
+The results from Boost queues are not presented here for brevity.
+The block size was fixed at $8192$ integers for all experiments.
 The results presented in table~\ref{tab:qtable1} and graph~\ref{fig:queueres} compare the performance of TBB concurrent queues and our implementation~\ref{fig:queueres}, referred to as \emph{lkfree}.
 All observations are averaged over $5$ repetitions.
-The TBB implementation is based on Linearizable Non-blocking FIFO queues~(LCRQ)~\cite{lcrq}.
-To describe briefly, the LCRQ algorithm uses a linked-list of array-based micro-queues, with \emph{head} and \emph{tail} values managed using fetch-add instructions which removes the overheads of CAS retries.
-However, the queue algorithm does not manage memory.
-The differences in performance between TBB and our implementation are due to additional work performed in our algorithm to recycle blocks, and retries in \emph{push} and \emph{pop} caused by CAS failures.
-We implemented strong completion semantics by using CAS instructions for updating \emph{head} and \emph{tail} values.
-Our implementation retries in the following scenarios :
+The TBB implementation is also based on the LCRQ algorithm~\cite{lcrq}.
+To describe briefly, the LCRQ algorithm uses a linked-list of circular buffers~(micro-queues), with \emph{front} and \emph{rear} values managed using fetch-add instructions.
+However, the LCRQ algorithm does not manage memory.
+The differences in performance between TBB and our implementation are due to the additional work performed by our algorithm for recycling blocks.
+Our implementation retries queue operations in the following scenarios :